 Near field wireless power antennas design using evolutionary techniques

 One of the methods to transmit power wirelessly is via resonant inductive coupling.
-The methods works by producing an oscillating magnetic field with an oscillating current in a coil.
-This coil functions as the transmitting coil.
-A second coil which functions as a receiver can then pick up these fluctuating electromagnetic fields and via the reverse process induce a current in the coil.
-The aim of this study is to design strongly coupled resonators which can offer greater efficiency and flexibility for power transfer in certain scenario's.
+The method works by producing an oscillating magnetic field with an oscillating current in a coil.
+This coil acts as the transmitting coil.
+A second coil, which functions as a receiver, can then pick up these fluctuating electromagnetic fields and, via the reverse process, induce a current in the coil.
+The aim of this study is to design strongly coupled resonators, which can offer greater efficiency and flexibility for power transfer in certain scenarios.

 In many cases, with a single objective in mind, analytical expressions can be used to design the optimal shape of the transmitting and receiving coils.
 However by using evolutionary design techniques, antenna shapes can be designed with enhanced capabilities that best fit one or multi objectives at the same time.
 Analytical studies of resonator shape and modes have been investigated using genetic and evolutionary algorithms and finite element antenna analysis.

 Near-field wireless power transfer is an interesting alternative for powering devices in close proximity.
 This has several applications for space, including:

 - Alternative to wired space systems in e.g the ISS

 The following figure shows an example of the antenna shape resulting from the optimization process.

 Versloot, T.W., D.J.
 Barker, and X. Otero One.
 2014.
 “Optimisation of Near-Field Wireless Power Transfer Using Evolutionary Strategies.”
 In The Hague, Netherlands: The 8th European Conference on Antennas and Propagation - EUCAP 14, The Hague, NL. [link]